adaptyteam/adapty-docs/versioned_docs/version-3.0/paywall-builder-templates.md

-### Transparent

-The transparent layout is ideal for scenarios where you have a concise selection of products or content to present.
-This layout type offers a captivating visual experience by featuring a full-screen image that immediately grabs users' attention.
-With no scrolling involved, the image takes up the entire screen space, allowing you to make a bold statement and showcase your offerings in a straightforward manner.
+## Choose paywall template

+When creating a new paywall, Adapty offers a selection of templates.
+You can easily switch between templates at any moment after that; however, it’s important to note that replacing a template will discard any changes made to your paywall design.
+To avoid losing your work, we recommend duplicating the paywall before changing templates so that you could return to the saved paywall if needed.

+1. In the **Layout settings** of the paywall, click the **Change template** button.

 <img
-  src={require('./img/459e2c9-CleanShot_2023-09-05_at_15.49.422x.png').default}
+  src={require('./img/24a8f3b-PB_change_template.png').default}
   style={{
-    border: 'none', /* border width and color */
+    border: '1px solid #727272', /* border width and color */
     width: '700px', /* image width */
     display: 'block', /* for alignment */
     margin: '0 auto' /* center alignment */